-- X The PhilRice Library will soon become one of the largest REPOSITORY of Philippine rice science literature. - ✓ The PhilRice library will soon become one of the largest REPOSITORIES of... - X NGO technicians learn IPM in one of their PRACTICUM.
-(Add the letter s to PRACTICUM). - ✓ One of the researchers who travel much is...
+- The PhilRice Library will soon become one of the largest REPOSITORY of Philippine rice science literature. - ✓ The PhilRice library will soon become one of the largest REPOSITORIES of.... - NGO technicians will learn IPM in one of their PRACTICUM.
+(Add the letter s to PRACTICUM).